arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

    The number of individual locations in the ``'axon_terminal'`` locset depends on the underlying morphology and the number of axon branches in the morphology.
-The number of detectors that get added on the cell is equal to the number of locations in the locset, and the label ``'detector'`` refers to all of them collectively.
+The number of detectors that get added to the cell is equal to the number of locations in the locset, and the label ``'detector'`` refers to all of them collectively.
 If we want to refer to a single detector from the group (to form a network connection for example), we need a